338637028/Algorithms_exploration/README.md

   ### Pyraminx
    > I can currently solve the pyraminx in about 25 seconds, but have not yet timed my ao5 or ao12.
+I use [these](https://ruwix.com/twisty-puzzles/pyraminx-triangle-rubiks-cube) algorithms.

    ### Skewb
-   > No.
+   > I have attempted, and miserably failed at solving the skewb, although i did not use any instructions or aid.